March 2022: A link to a video produced by SCIE containing an introduction to the Care Act 2014 has been added. See above.

 Transition from childhood:

-This places a duty on the local authority to assess a child, young carer or child’s carer before they turn 18, in order to help them plan if likely to have needs once they (or the child they care for) turn 18 and if will be ‘significant benefit’.
+This places a duty on the local authority to assess a child, young carer or child’s carer before they turn 18 – if likely to have needs once they (or the child they care for) turn 18 – in order to help them plan and if will be ‘significant benefit’.

 Places a duty on the local authority in specified circumstances to arrange an independent advocate to facilitate involvement of an adult or carer who is subject of assessment, care or support planning or review.